Dick Kottler giving a tour

 Dick Kottler Award Winners

 Not unlike Dick Kottler, these exceptional volunteers have touched all areas of the Museum.
-We are grateful for their donations of time, talent and heart, their remarkable dedication to caring for others, and for their unwavering support.
-Congratulations to all of our Dick Kottler Award winners!
+We are grateful for their friendship and unwavering support.
+Congratulations to our Dick Kottler Award recipients!

 2020: Lynn Nolan